Mehersudhakar/promptinjection/README.md

 * user input
 * conversation history

-together, without a strict separation between trusted and untrusted sources.
+together, without strict separation between trusted and untrusted sources.

 As a result, attacker-controlled input can influence the model’s behavior.